 Your procedure will be performed in a state-of-the-art operating suite that is part of a fully accredited hospital that has been recognized by the American College of Surgeons for Excellence in care quality.
 Highly trained professionals using the most modern equipment and techniques will attend to you.
 In addition to your surgeons, the surgical team includes anesthesiologists, operating room technicians, nurses, and physician assistants.

-What should I expect during my recovery from APEX FlapCM Breast Reconstruction Surgery?
+What should I expect during my recovery from APEX FlapSM Breast Reconstruction Surgery?